Financial Recovery (1980). Online edition (2024)

 A little history:

 Life insurance companies were required by law to provide customers who lapse or discontinue a cash-value policy with either converting to a low cost term policy or receiving back a portion of the overcharges that they pay for in a cash-value policy.
 Prior to these laws the companies kept the entire overcharges.
 You may be familiar with the saying, When given a lemon, make lemonade.
 That is what the companies do.
-They meet and itemize that legal requirement, placing a Table of cash and non-forfeiture values in the pages of cash-value policies.
+They meet that legal requirement by placing a Table of cash and non-forfeiture values in the pages of cash-value policies.
 They then cleverly train salesmen to pitch that LEGAL REQUIREMENT as their own brilliant creation, a so-called foolproof way for trusting customers to save money when planning for a secure retirement.

 Following the publication of FinancialRecovery, I hired and trained over thirty agents in Ohio, appropriately replacing cash value policies with a variety of term insurance (that I think is no longer available) for family financial protection.
 We usually set up IRA's with recovered cash values and the premium difference.
 Then I retired to Florida.